Dead-Letter Queue

 When configuring error handling for your event processors, you might want to consider a Dead-Letter Queue to park events that you were unable to handle.

-Insight and Management
+Insight and management

 Event ordering